Global online ESL market size in 2024?

 I used to cringe a little every time I read something that started with discussions around mindset.
 “My mindset is fine, I want to find students!” is what I’d think to myself.
 Yet, when I reflect on what has lead to my greatest breakthroughs as a freelance teacher, they were almost all related to the way I perceived myself, money and business.

-If you’ve been a teacher for a while, you are likely to identify strongly with ‘being a teacher’ and a teacher mindset, which may (or may not) include:
+If you’ve been a teacher for a while, you may identify strongly with ‘being a teacher’ and a teacher mindset, which may include:

 • Strong principals for teaching as a selfless, noble, and financially inclusive;